NSW East Coast Severe Weather Event updates

 The NSW Government is supporting farmers and community members impacted through the North Coast, Mid-North Coast and Hunter flood emergency during the difficult process of deceased animal disposal.

-Contact DPI hotline number 1800 814 647 to request carcass removal.
+Contact AASFA hotline number 1800 814 647 to request carcass removal.

-For more information visit the DPI website.
+For more information visit the DPIRD website.

 Donations